wellposed/numerical/notes.md

 ## deep embedding backends
-wont be supported till after "version zero", though
+wont be supported till after "version zero", though will soon afterwards, but some of the scaffolding will be visible in version zero

+## why